Ko Libong: Environment

-On the east coast of Ko Libong at Laem Ju Hoi is a large area of mangroves protected by the Botanical Department as the Libong Archipelago Wildlife Reserve.
+On the east coast of Ko Libong at Laem Ju Hoi is a large area of mangroves protected by the Botanical Department as the Libong Islands Wildlife Reserve.

+Dugongs

 Ko Libong's sea channels have sea grass, a favorite food of the rare dugong, making the Libong Wildlife Sanctuary one of the last habitats of the species.
 Around 180 of the creatures survive there.

-Population

-The majority of the population is Muslim.
-They still have a tradition of burning coconut shells before the end of fasting in Ramadan.
-An ancient tradition, Ban Mod Tanoy, a small muban on Ko Libong is only place in Thailand where the tradition continues.